PennSpark/spark-website/README.md

-# Penn Spark Website
+# Spark Website :-)

 ## About

-The Penn Spark website is a React + TypeScript application built with Vite, showcasing Spark's projects, community members, and initiatives.
-The site features interactive components, project portfolios organized by semester, and a community directory.
+Built with React/Typescript/Tailwind/Vite.
+The website showcases Spark's latest projects, community members, and initiatives, serving as a digital hub for our club!
+Featuring interactive components and banners, project portfolios, and a community directory.

-## Getting Started

 ### Prerequisites